trisfaizal/Marketing-Site/_drafts/drafts-and-collection-defaults.md

 author: george
 ---

 This week we have a smaller release for some highly requested configuration.
-CloudCannon is perfectly suited to running multiple sites for different environments.
 We added draft post compiling and defaults for creating collection items.

 ### Output Draft Posts